albertattard/spring-boot-camp/docs/03-actuator/05-metrics.md

 ## What is the difference between metrics and tracing?

 Metrics can be used to measure various parts and aspects of our applications.
 [Tracing]({{ '/docs/sleuth/' | absolute_url }}) is the ability to connect a series of steps that one request goes through.
-Consider a request made to our application as shown in the following diagram.
+Consider a request made to our application to retrieve all offices that [ThoughtWorks](https://www.thoughtworks.com/) has, as shown in the following diagram.

 ![Request-From-Browser-To-Db]({{ '/assets/images/Request-From-Browser-To-Db.png' | absolute_url }})